‘Psychotic crack’ led woman to kill stepson, defense says

 Initially, authorities said they responded after Stauch said Gannon had not returned from playing with a friend.
 But she did not provide the names of any friends he may have been with or their parents.
 Within days, she concocted a variety of stories to mislead them, including that a man she hired to repair a carpet raped her and then abducted Gannon, according to investigators.

 Over 200 volunteers conducted searches for the boy in the area around where the family lived near Colorado Springs, as authorities investigated.
 About two weeks after Gannon disappeared, searchers found a piece of particle board with Gannon’s blood on it in a rural area nearby.
-Presuming the boy to be dead, authorities arrested Stauch in Myrtle Beach, South Carolina on March 2, 2022.
+Presuming the boy to be dead, authorities arrested Stauch in Myrtle Beach, South Carolina, on March 2, 2022.
 Gannon’s remains were found later that month in the small city of Pace, on the Florida Panhandle.

 Stauch was charged with first-degree murder, tampering with a deceased human body and tampering with physical evidence.